-These perfect chocolate chip cookies have rich butterscotch flavor, tons of melty chocolate, slightly crispy edges, and soft, melt-in-your-mouth centers!
+These are truly the best chewy chocolate chip cookies, with rich butterscotch flavor, tons of melty chocolate, a sprinkling of sea salt, slightly crispy edges, and soft, melt-in-your-mouth centers!

 If you could eat just one food for the rest of your life, what would it be?
 I think my answer to that question would have to be chocolate chip cookies!
 There are so many desserts to love, but a world with no chocolate chip cookies is just not a world that I want to live in.

 I grew up on Nestlé Toll House chocolate chip cookies.
 To me, they're the ultimate classic.
 So when I set out to create the perfect chocolate chip cookie, I started with Nestlé's recipe and adapted it to create a perfect, chewy chocolate chip cookie that's unparalleled.

 Here's all of the tweaks that I made to Nestlé's recipe to make these chocolate chip cookies so AH-MAZ-ING:

 - Instead of just one type of chocolate, I used two to give this recipe a blend of chocolatey flavors and textures.
 I recommend semisweet chocolate morsels and dark chocolate chunks.
 (Milk chocolate morsels are actually too sweet for these cookies, in my opinion.)

 - I kept the total amount of sugar the same, but increased the brown sugar and decreased the granulated sugar.
 Brown sugar gives the cookies a richer flavor and softer texture.
 Light brown sugar will work just fine, but I recommend using dark brown sugar for extra flavor.

 - I doubled the amount of vanilla extract, because I love the richness it adds to the cookie dough.

 - I added cornstarch to help with making those perfectly soft centers.
 (Don't worry; cornstarch helps to achieve the perfect cookie texture without impacting the cookies' flavor.)